mlswg/mls-architecture/draft-ietf-mls-architecture.md

 cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.

-#### Denial of Service {#denial-of-service}

-In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
-However, it should not be possible for anyone aside from the DS to perform a trivial DoS attack from which it is hard to recover.

 #### Non-Repudiation vs Deniability

 As described in {{client-compromise}}, MLS provides strong